b-loved-dreamer/b-loved-dreamer/README.md

 - 👋 Hi, I’m @b-loved-dreamer
-- 👀 I’m interested in learning as much as possible
+- 👀 I’m interested in learning more.
 - 🌱 I’m currently working on Cloud-AI enabled services
 - 💞️ I’m looking to collaborate on projects that leverage AI breakthroughs
 - 📫 How to reach me: https://franklinnunez.com/